 What Exactly Is Zero Trust?

 In the traditional Identity and Access Management (IAM) models, even though strong levels of authentication are more or less required, there is still an implicit level of trust that is often taken for granted.
-For example, the employees that have been around the longest in a business could bypass certain authentication mechanisms without being questioned at all.
+For example, the employees who have been around the longest in a business could bypass certain authentication mechanisms without being questioned at all.

-But with the Zero Trust Framework, it takes this principle to yet another extreme in which nobody at all is trusted in both the internal and the external environments to your company.
+But with the Zero Trust Framework, it takes this principle to yet another extreme in which nobody at all is trusted in both the internal and the external environments of your company.
 In other words, it is not just end-users, but even devices and the higher-ranking members of both the C-Suite and the Board of Directors that cannot be trusted at all.
 In order to gain access to what is needed, all of these entities must be fully vetted and authenticated to the maximum level possible.

 The use of Multifactor Authentication (MFA) is required, in which at least three layers (preferably even more) are used to order to 100% fully verify the device or the end-user in question.

 In fact, a key distinction with the Zero Trust Framework is that it is not typically used for just enhancing the primary lines of defense for the business.
 Rather, this new way of thinking in Cybersecurity is further extended to protect each and every server, workstation, and other assets that reside from within the IT infrastructure boundary.
-This is also known as “Microsegmentation”, and is illustrated in the diagram below:
+This is also known as “microsegmentation”, and is illustrated in the diagram below:

 The Zero Trust Framework also consists of the following components: